Wednesday, 29 July 2015

 This mark was probably done intentionally to remove the Police officer's number

-Officers often had their number stamped on the truncheon
+Police Officers typically had their number stamped on the truncheon

 The traditional wooden truncheons were replaced in the 1990's with the ASP and American style side handle baton.
 In 1995 Special Constables in Bedfordshire were some of the first to be issued with the side handled baton.
 These officers had to receive at least six hours of training beforehand.